 - Consider having a campfire-free night by using a small lantern instead.

 - Check regulations before you go to find out if fires are allowed.
-Many areas have fire bans in place during dry spells or to protect sensitive alpine ecosystems where fires are not appropriate due to fragile soils, short growing seasons for plants and a lack of firewood.
+Many areas have fire bans in place during dry spells or to protect sensitive ecosystems like the alpine or grasslands where fires are not appropriate due to fragile soils, short growing seasons for plants, the ease of wildfire spreading and/or a lack of firewood.

 - If you do make a fire, use an existing fire ring and avoid building new ones.